directdemocracy-vote/www/white_paper.md

 In case of the endorsement of a citizen, it claims that the owner of this citizen card is eligible to vote, e.g., the citizen card is owned by an adult person who own a single citizen card.
 Otherwise, in case of the endorsement of a web service or an app, it means that the web service or app is honest and provides a good quality of service.

-An important endorsement is the integrity endorsement signed by the app provider which means that a citizen registered their citizen card using the genuine app running on a non-rooted unmodified smartphone.
+An important type of endorsement is the integrity endorsement signed by the app provider which means that the publication was performed from the genuine app running on a non-rooted unmodified smartphone.
-A citizen card failing to receive an integrity endorsement from a trusted app provider should not be trusted.
+A citizen or a registration publication failing to receive an integrity endorsement from a trusted app provider should not be trusted.

 A **revocation** is a special kind of endorsement meant to revoke a publication.
 It has its revocation field set to true.
 A revocation can be published by a citizen to revoke her own citizen card.
 Then, they may create a new card with the same public key or a new public key.
 Revocations are also published by participants to cancel endorsements they previously published.